 What if inconsistencies are found?

-As it is going to be more literal, again, it’s pretty likely that the original and the back translation are going to differ.
-But, if you do find issues, you can then send your translations back to the original team of linguists to check what’s happened.
-As the issue could relate to either the original or the back translation, it’s always advisable to get both checked so that you can find out where the actual problem came from and then fix it.
+As it is going to be more literal, again, it’s quite likely that the original and the back translation are going to differ.
+But, if you do perceive potential issues, you can then send your translations back to the original team of linguists to check whether these are genuine problems.
+As the issue could relate to either the original or the back translation, it’s always advisable to get both checked so that you can find out where the potential issue came from and then get it fixed.

 Is it really necessary?

 While it may sound like a lot of work at first, there are certain instances where it can prove really useful.
-If you’re doing a transcreation project, for example, and the target text ends up being considerably different from the source, carrying out a back translation will help you understand what your new text is about.
+If you’re doing a transcreation project, for example, and the target text ends up being considerably different from the source, having a back translation done will help you understand what your new text is about.

 Plus, if you’re having medical documentation translated, many ethics committees and IRBs require you to submit back translations together with your translated documents.
 As medical and pharmaceutical translations require such a high level of accuracy, it’s no wonder that they’ve become a legal requirement for most.